blasterpal/matterhorn/links_changes.md

 ## Questions

 - Links for Criteria and a small array of context objects may have some inconsistencies.
 For example if I know the ids for a list of comments nested under a post(/comments/{posts.initial_comment_ids}), would i use a link template or go ahead and build the link out (/comments/1,2,3).
 It's possible that you would need to use the link templates to breakup the requests to fetch some items.
 Example: posts have comments, and a list of 25 posts has 200 comments, creating a comma separated url for the comments is a bad idea, so using a link template may be preferable.
+- Singletons nested at the frontend (i.e. /account/comments/1,2,3, where account is a createable resource) will most likely not work.

 [scope]: "#"